 It’s what makes us – America’s Navy.
 A Global Force For Good™.

-Here are more videos in the series:
+Here were more videos in the series, also since withdrawn:

 (A Global Force for Good Guards the World's Waterways)